fluidic-city/fluidic-city.github.io/_pages/profiles.md

 profiles:
   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
-  - align: right
+  - align: center
     image: people/Iftekhar.jpg
     # content: about_people/about_bibek.md
     image_circular: true # crops the image to make it circular
     more_info: >
       <p>Iftekhar</p>

-  - align: left
+  - align: center
     image: people/Bibek.jpg
     # content: about_people/about_iftekhar.md
     image_circular: true # crops the image to make it circular
     more_info: >
       <p>Bibek Poudel</p>

-  - align: left
+  - align: center
     image: people/Supriya.jpg
     # content: about_people/about_supriya.md
     image_circular: true # crops the image to make it circular